 Some of the most common causes of back pain:

 In some cases, back pain may even be caused by genetics.
-It is possible, if a relative has suffered from or is currently managing their back pain, that you might have also have a predisposition to back pain as well.
+It is possible, if a relative has suffered from or is currently managing their back pain, that you might also have a predisposition to back pain as well.
 To help ease some of the symptoms, we can help you form a plan of action.
 It may be as simple as forming new or better habits, such as implementing stretches and exercises into your daily or weekly routine and practicing good posture techniques, or discussing with a Fort Myers back pain doctor.

 What is best for you needs to be determined by a Fort Myers pain management physician after a thorough consultation.
 Give us a call now at (888) 832-3597 to get started.